Cognitive Imperialism

 August 21, 2009

-walk through and be able to perceive multiple worlds simultaneously without being shroomed.
-As William Blake said in “The Marriage of Heaven and Hell” , “If the doors of perception were cleansed every thing would appear to man as it is, infinite.
-For man has closed himself up, till he sees all things through’ narrow chinks of his cavern.”
-(Aldous Huxley got the title of his book from this quote, just as the rock band, The Doors, got their name from it as well.)
-This is similar if not the same as Plato’s individual’s vision when he leaves the cave.
+Science seems to find “evidence” of a Global Mind—a concept that shamans, mystics, magicians, and saints have intuitively understood for millennia.
+The entheogenic experience opens these Doors of Perception, leaving us to walk through and perceive multiple worlds simultaneously without necessarily being under the influence of these substances.
+As William Blake expressed in “The Marriage of Heaven and Hell”, “If the doors of perception were cleansed, everything would appear to man as it is, infinite.
+For man has closed himself up till he sees all things through narrow chinks of his cavern.”
+This sentiment, from which Huxley derived the title of his book and which inspired the name of the rock band “The Doors”, closely mirrors Plato’s vision as he emerged from the cave.

-“The Christian enmity (of entheogens) is easy to explain.
+“The Christian enmity [towards entheogens] is easy to explain.
 Since the Christians were promulgating a religion in which the core mystery, the holy sacrament itself, was conspicuous by its absence, later transmogrified by the smoke and mirrors of the Doctrine of Transubstantiation into a specious symbol, an inert substance, a placebo entheogen, the imposture would be all-too-evident to anyone who had known the blessing of ecstasy, who had access to personal religious experiences.
 Thus a concerted attack on the use of sacred inebriants was mounted, and the supreme heresy was to presume to have any direct experience of the divine, not mediated by an increasingly corrupt and politicized priesthood.
 The Pharmacratic Inquisition was the answer of the Catholic Church to the embarrassing fact that it had taken all the religion out of religion, leaving an empty and hollow shell with no intrinsic value or attraction to humankind, which could only be maintained by hectoring, guilt-mongering and plain brute force.”
-Jonathan Ott

 Excerpt from an Interview with Basarab Nicolescu